in

 Credit: 9News

-On each side of the die, there was a food or item suggestion for the day that was meant to help cheer the person up.
+On each side of the die, there was a food or item suggestion for the day that was supposed to help cheer the recipient up.

 However, one of the suggestions left Howard absolutely gobsmacked.